CondationCMS/website/content/documentation/basics/index.md

 ## Installation

 Download the current [latest release](https://github.com/CondationCMS/cms-server/releases) and unzip the release to a folder of your choice.
+Since version 8.0.0 we create releases for linux, windows and mac, that contain the needed java version.

 * [Server configuration](/documentation/basics/server-config)
 * [Site configuration](/documentation/basics/site-config)